rpldy/react-uploady/README.md

 <p align="center">
     React-Uploady is a lightweight library - enabling you to build (client-side) file-upload features with just a few lines of code.
-    RU provides the foundations needed to upload files from the browser - The rest is up to you.
+    Uploady provides the foundations needed to upload files from the browser - The rest is up to you.
 </p>

 ![React-Uploady Demo](guides/rpldy-demo.gif)

 The philosophy behind this library is that it should be as simple as possible to use, yet customizable at every point.
 You can start simple, or you can can configure just about every aspect of the upload flow.
-For this purpose, RU provides components, hooks, and plenty of features.
+For this purpose, there are components, hooks, and plenty of features.
 You get to choose which ones you need and only install the dependencies required (See [Packages](#packages) details below)

-RU has a small footprint (by design) with very few (and small) dependencies.
+React-Uploady has a small footprint (by design) with very few (and small) dependencies.

 | Bundle         | Minified size | GZipped size
 | -------------- | ------------- | -------------